r4sas/yggdrasil-monitor/README.md

 maybe some kind of testing for current uploads?
 maybe add api token to prevent abuse?
 create restrictions on how much data can be sent maybe?
-add rate limiting for sends and requests
+add rate limiting for sends and requests/ rate limit in nginx for requests
 add postgress function for alternative use